 Correlate Real-User Monitoring With Synthetic Transaction Monitoring

-Real User Monitoring is great for diagnosing specific user, browser, or network issues but doesn’t notify you before a user is affected.
+Real User Monitoring is great for diagnosing specific user, browser, web-based application, or network issues but doesn’t notify you before a user is affected.
 RUM doesn’t help with outage prediction or help you in advance.

 Real User Monitoring Plus Synthetics In One Platform